DLASTHR: Hamilton Road shooting

-On 9 April 2006, 21-year-old Ashoor Audisho was shot and killed in Hamilton Road, Fairfield West.
-The murder was linked to Youmaran and his gang.
-Later that year, three men were arrested and were refused bail.
+On April 9, 2006, Ashoor Audisho, a 21-year-old, was fatally shot on Hamilton Road in Fairfield West.
+The killing was connected to Youmaran and his associates.
+Subsequently, that same year, three individuals were apprehended and denied bail in connection with the crime.

-Linard Shamouil, a founding member of the crime gang, later pleaded guilty to the murder of Audisho.
-He was sentenced to fourteen years jail.
-At the time Shamouil was on bail for attempted murder, which he later was found guilty of and was sentenced to a pre-parole period of nine years.
-He was also sentenced to a five-year, non-parole period for dealing in methamphetamine.
+Linard Shamouil, a founding member of the criminal organization, subsequently admitted guilt in the murder of Audisho.
+He received a sentence of fourteen years imprisonment.
+At the time of the murder, Shamouil was on bail for a previous charge of attempted murder, for which he was later convicted and sentenced to a pre-parole period of nine years.
+Additionally, he was sentenced to a five-year non-parole period for involvement in illicit activities.